myles-lewis/cellGeometry/README.md

 # packages needed to read h5ad files
 BiocManager::install(c("zellkonverter", "rhdf5", "HDF5Array"))

-# package needed to read Seurat file
+# optional, if you are using Seurat
 BiocManager::install("Seurat")

 # package needed to convert ensembl gene ids to symbols